 Spellings will usually be given out on Monday.
 The usual procedure will be that we will test the children on a group of spellings, usually with a theme to them.
 They will then take home the list (that will show which ones they got correct and which ones they got wrong) and work on them over the next fortnight, when they will be tested again.
 We will obviously also look at them in class and aim to use them in context where possible.
 We have also sent home a sheet with all the words for the term so that parents can see what is coming up.
 This will also get over the problem of any lost sheets on Mondays!

-replay For any spelling, think: Can you "sound it out"?
+supermarket For any spelling, think: Can you "sound it out"?

-refill What are the "tricky bits"?
+superman What are the "tricky bits"?

-replace Write them out.
+supernatural Write them out.
 Close your eyes and spell them in your head.

-recycle Write them out again but keep checking that you have done it correctly.
+strength Write them out again but keep checking that you have done it correctly.